This is a collection of some of my favourite stuff. Kind of like an awesome list.

 A browser extension that removes the clutter from Twitter and makes it bearable to use.

-A browser extension for clipping web pages to Obsidian.
+A browser extension for clipping web pages to markdown (for Obsidian).
 I use it to store articles, recipes and YouTube videos to my Obsidian vault.
-You don’t have to use Obsdian to use the web clipper, it works with any local markdown files.

 Music and Audio Tools